Myndex/SAPC-APCA/documentation/APCAeasyIntro.md

 Spot-reading-contrast has a lower requirement than fluent readability contrast.
 Non-text object contrast, such as for a solid icon, may have a lower contrast need.
 Color (hue or saturation) is important for coding information, such as dataviz.
 Even so, luminance contrast is still required for visual details.

 No single figure (such as 4.5:1 or 3:1) is useful as a blanket target for contrast between two colors.
 Without considering the use case, size, thickness, etc., such ratios are not instructive.
-On this point, studies have shown that WCAG 2 contrast may pass colors that should fail as not readable.
-These studies also show that the WCAG 2 math may fail a color pair that should pass as very readable.
+On this point, studies have shown that WCAG&nbsp;2 contrast may pass colors that should fail as not readable.
+These studies also show that the WCAG&nbsp;2 math may fail a color pair that should pass as very readable.

 ### Contrasting Concerns

 The problem of 4.5:1 as a target for a guideline not only impacts accessibility, but impacts standard vision.
-The inherent problems with the WCAG 2 contrast math have been [widely criticized](https://macwright.com/2019/03/30/color-contrast-is-a-problem.html).
+The inherent problems with the WCAG&nbsp;2 contrast math have been [widely criticized](https://macwright.com/2019/03/30/color-contrast-is-a-problem.html).
 Including studies [by others showing that color insensitive types](https://www.bounteous.com/insights/2019/03/22/orange-you-accessible-mini-case-study-color-ratio/) are not well served.
-The WCAG 2 contrast specs often cause enough problems for designers [that it is ignored.](https://uxmovement.com/buttons/the-myths-of-color-contrast-accessibility/) Today, some 86% of websites are failing WCAG 2 contrast.
-Some failures are not due to poor accessibility, but instead due to the incorrect math of WCAG2.
+The WCAG&nbsp;2 contrast specs often cause enough problems for designers [that it is ignored.](https://uxmovement.com/buttons/the-myths-of-color-contrast-accessibility/) Today, some 86% of websites are failing WCAG&nbsp;2 contrast.
+Some failures are not due to poor accessibility, but instead due to the incorrect math of WCAG&nbsp;2 contrast.

-## The Solution: APCA
+## The Solution: _APCA_

 APCA is a new method for calculating and predicting readability contrast.
 An acronym for the Accessible Perceptual Contrast Algorithm.
 APCA is a part of the larger S-Luv Accessible Color Appearance Model known as SACAM (formerly SAPC).
 These models predict color appearance on self-illuminated RGB computer displays & devices.
 They model accessible user needs, with a focus on readability.

 ### Lightness contrast (Lc)

 APCA generates a lightness contrast value for a minimum font weight, size, and color pair.
 This value is uniform to lightness/darkness perception.
 Regardless of how light or dark the two colors are, a given contrast value is visually consistent.
-Thus, Lc 60 represents the same perceived contrast, for the range of available colors.
+Thus, $`Lc\ 60`$ represents the same perceived contrast, for the range of available colors.

-This is absolutely not the case with WCAG 2.x, which far overstates contrast for dark colors.
+This is absolutely not the case with WCAG&nbsp;2.x, which far overstates contrast for dark colors.
 The WCAG 4.5:1 ratio can be functionally unreadable when a color is near black.
-As a result, WCAG 2.x contrast cannot provide useful guidance when designing "dark mode".
+As a result, WCAG&nbsp;2.x contrast cannot provide useful guidance when designing "dark mode".
 This deficiency also creates problems for color vision deficiency (sometimes called colorblind).

-The APCA lightness contrast value (Lc) is perceptually uniform.
-The Lc value has a direct relationship to the spatial contrast sensitivity curve.
+The APCA lightness contrast value $`(Lc)`$ is perceptually uniform.
+The $`Lc`$ value has a direct relationship to the spatial contrast sensitivity curve.
 Halving or doubling the APCA value relates to a similar change in perceived contrast.
 There is a subtle weighting for higher contrasts with smaller, thinner fonts.
 There is also a mild contrast boost for very dark colors, to offset common ambient lighting.

 ### Different Uses, Different Contrasts

 The APCA Readability Criteria has a basic set of levels, related to use cases.
-For instance, Lc 90 is preferred and Lc 75 is the minimum for body text.
+For instance, $`Lc\ 90`$ is preferred and $`Lc 75`$ is the minimum for body text.
 This makes it easy to use APCA, very much like WCAG guideline 1.4.3 for ease of use.

 APCA also has an optional lookup table, associating font weight to the contrast value.
 The lookup tables allow for greater accuracy and thus greater flexibility in design.